-- a) The following uses may be permitted within the Cannery Precinct: - residential uses with the exception of single detached dwellings, semi-detached dwellings and other forms of stand-alone groundoriented dwellings; - (ii) office uses; - (iii) retail and service commercial uses; - (iv) hotel uses; - (v) entertainment uses; and - (vi) recreation uses. - b) Development shall contain a minimum of two permitted uses, as identified in Subsection 8.1.1(3.12.1) a) of this Plan. - c) Development shall not exceed a height of twenty-two (22) storeys, subject to the provision of the following to the satisfaction of the City: - (i) the protection and enhancement of public views to the Brant Street Pier and/or Lake Ontario; and - (ii) the upper storeys of a building shall incorporate a variety of architectural elements to the building, including, but not limited to, step backs, material variations, lighting and other architectural elements.
+- a) The following uses may be permitted within the Cannery Precinct: - residential uses with the exception of single detached dwellings, semi-detached dwellings and other forms of stand-alone groundoriented dwellings; - (ii) office uses; - (iii) retail and service commercial uses; - (iv) hotel uses; - (v) entertainment uses; and - (vi) recreation uses. - b) Development shall contain a minimum of two permitted uses, as identified in Subsection 8.1.1-((3.123.1) a) of this Plan. - c) Development shall not exceed a height of twenty-two (22) storeys, subject to the provision of the following to the satisfaction of the City: - (i) the conservation and protection of significant cultural heritage resources which may be located on a site subject to development; - (ii) for developments adjacent to Brant Street between Pine Street and Lakeshore Road, the provision of an at grade linear public space to be located immediately adjacent to Brant Street.
+The public space shall be expected to expand south easterly from Pine Street towards Lakeshore Road to allow for expanded pedestrian movement towards Lakeshore Road and which shall culminate in a functional public plaza to be located immediately adjacent to the Brant Street and Lakeshore Road intersection; - (i) the protection and enhancement of public views to the Brant Street Pier and /or Lake Ontario; and - (ii) for floors above the seventeenth (17th) storey, the upper storeys of a building shall the incorporateion of a variety of architectural elements to the building, including, but not limited to, step backs, material variations, lighting and other architectural elements.